Ramyromel/vite/README.md

 - **Universal Plugin Interface**: Vite's plugin system is built on top of Rollup's plugin interface, making it easy to reuse existing Rollup plugins.
 It also provides additional hooks and features specific to Vite.

 - **Fully Typed APIs**: Vite's APIs are fully typed, providing a great developer experience when using TypeScript.
 This includes the configuration file, plugin API, and more.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- **Node.js**: Vite requires [Node.js](https://nodejs.org/en/) version 18+ or 20+.
+You can download it from the official Node.js website.
+- **Package Manager**: You can use npm, Yarn, pnpm, or Bun as your package manager.
+Ensure you have one of these installed.

 ## Getting Started